paolino/book-a-visit/semantic.md

 ## Interaction phase

-Interaction phase starts with an appointment encoded in an acceptance status.
+Interaction phase starts with an appointment encoded in an _waiting_ state.
 An appointment can be extended with messages from both parties until the _visit_ time, this transactions are called _chatting_. _chatting_ doesn't change the nature of the status. _chatting_ itself can happen before and after the _visit_.
-During the _visit_ phase the state can be set to _dropped_ from the _giver_ or reach its due time and go on to _chatting after_ state.
+During the _visit_ phase the state can be set to _dropping_ from the _giver_ or reach its due time.
-During the appointment time span chatting and dropping are disabled and the only possible change of status is fixed from the _giver_ with a _failure_ declaration sending it to a _negative_ final state.
+During the appointment time span  the only possible change of status is for the _giver_ with a _failed_ declaration sending it to a _failure_ final state.
-After the appointment chatting is re-enabled together with the chance for the _taker_ to close with a _positive_ final state containing a _feedback_.
+After the appointment the chance for the _taker_ to close with a _success_ final state containing a _feedback_.
-Even a _dropped_ state has to be closed to a _positive_ final state with a _feedback_ from _taker_.
+Even a _dropping_ state has to be closed to a _droppen_ final state with a _feedback_ from _taker_.

     Should we consider a different final state for droppeds?
 Or even consider them negative?

-A _dropped_ state and we failed.
-I mean, don't think too much about this grisly state.
-If _taker_ didn't go; it's banned.
-Stop.

-    Why during the appointment did you choose to disable chatting?
-And whether the _taker_ is late, can't it alert?

-### _Chatting before_ state
+### _Waiting_ state

-The chatting state is extending a proposal from the other _part_ and refining the proposed _zone_ to a defined _place_
+The waiting is extending a proposal from the other _part_ and refining the proposed _zone_ to a defined _place_

-A _chatting before_ state contains:
+A _waiting_ state contains:

 * the originating proposal